pawndev/resizeboy/README.md

 They usually run on linux or android.
 You can even install custom firmware on some of them.

 Here are some of the devices I own:
-- Miyoo Mini with OnionOS
+- Miyoo Mini Plus with OnionOS
 - Trimui Smart Pro with Crossmix and Knulli
 - Trimui Brick with Minui
 - And so much more...